AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

 ### Selecting individual profiles {#selecting-individual-profiles}

-1. In the message dashboard, make sure that the message preparation is successfull, then click the **[!UICONTROL Audience]** block.
+1. In the message dashboard, make sure that the message preparation is successful, then click the **[!UICONTROL Audience]** block.

     ![](assets/substitution_preparation.png)